phan/docker/README.md

 Docker image.
 The image is just 17 MB and runs interactively on the files outside your container, making it easy to statically analyze PHP code.

+[phan/docker](https://github.com/phan/docker) is a fork of [cloudflare/docker-phan](cloudflare-docker-phan)

 ## Motivations

-Phan requires PHP7 and specific PHP extensions to be installed.
-PHP7 isn’t packaged yet for many Linux distributions and users would still need to compile and enable the extra PHP extensions.
+Phan requires PHP7.2+ and specific PHP extensions to be installed.
+PHP7.2+ isn’t packaged yet for many Linux distributions and users would still need to compile and enable the extra PHP extensions.